hashicorp/terraform-provider-azuread/docs/data-sources/group.md

 * `proxy_addresses` - List of email addresses for the group that direct to the same group mailbox.
 * `security_enabled` - Whether the group is a security group.
 * `theme` - The colour theme for a Microsoft 365 group.
 Possible values are `Blue`, `Green`, `Orange`, `Pink`, `Purple`, `Red` or `Teal`.
 When no theme is set, the value is `null`.
 * `types` - A list of group types configured for the group.
-The only supported type is `Unified`, which specifies a Microsoft 365 group.
+Supported values are `DynamicMembership`, which denotes a group with dynamic membership, and `Unified`, which specifies a Microsoft 365 group.
 * `visibility` - The group join policy and group content visibility.
 Possible values are `Private`, `Public`, or `Hiddenmembership`.
 Only Microsoft 365 groups can have `Hiddenmembership` visibility.

+---

+`dynamic_membership` block exports the following:

+* `enabled` - Whether rule processing is "On" (true) or "Paused" (false).
+* `rule` - The rule that determines membership of this group.